bioinfoMMS/EvalDNA/README.md

 Scoring the output
 ----------
-Once EvalDNA has finished and produced the training_metrics_prefix.csv file, you can submit the CSV file to an R script (.R file) that will apply a model designed in R (.rds file).
+Once EvalDNA has finished and produced the model_input_<outputfile>.csv file, you can submit the CSV file to an R script (.R file) that will apply a model designed in R (.rds file).

 We provide a well-tested model that was trained on mammalian genome assembly data.

 The following command is included in the Dockerfile to run the provided model:

-	Rscript run_mammalian_model_v1.1.R ../results/training_metrics_prefix.csv
+	Rscript run_mammalian_model_v1.1.R ../results/model_input_<outputfile>.csv

 More details on the model can be found in the EvalDNA manuscript once it is published.